Christmastime in Lapland

 In addition to meeting Santa and having fun outside, you can visit the Toy Factory Shopping Area, Elf School, Santa Park Magic Show, Magic Train, Elf Workshop, Angry Birds Activity Area and Mrs. Gingerbread Bakery.
-It is the perfect place to visit if you have young children or even if you are my age and are looking to relive your childhood!
+It is the perfect place to visit if you have young children or just looking to relive your childhood.

 After having fun at Santa Park, we made our way next door to Snowman World, which is literally considered “The Coolest Place on the Arctic Circle”.
 Every year, a group of people with different talents and skills work together to create a magical igloo that includes both a hotel, restaurant and bar with beautiful ice carvings and sculptures of snowmen and other intricate details to make for a unique and unforgettable experience.
 If you are visiting Lapland, I definitely recommend making your way here!
 The igloo melts at the end of Lapland’s winter season, which is usually late March into early April.

 When we first entered the igloo, we were taken straight to the ice bar.
 I loved how we were able to get our own private experience so that we could create memories together.
 Since vodka is a staple in Finnish culture, our tour guide let us choose from a variety of flavors from Finland’s famous Finlandia bottles.
 Even though I am not the biggest vodka fan, I chose to try the mint flavor since it complements the winter season.
-What was cool about it was that it was served in an ice cup!
-We had to keep our gloves on because we could have gotten frostbite; that is how cold the cups were.
-I even got to drink next to Frosty, which made the entire experience even more amazing!
+What was cool about it (no pun intended) was that it was served in an ice cup!
+I even got to drink next to Frosty!

 As we made our way deeper into the igloo, there was a fun ice slide that we could ride down.
 I had a blast and felt like a big kid!
 We had to make sure we did not touch anything in the igloo because the heat from our gloves and hands could’ve made the sculptures melt.

-When we sat down, we were given fleece blankets to keep ourselves warm and were served glögi, a heated, spiced drink that has been enjoyed by the Finnish for years.
+As we sat down, we were given fleece blankets to keep ourselves warm and were served glögi, a heated spiced drink that has been enjoyed by the Finnish for years.
 You could even add a spiced liquor or vodka to your glögi as well.
 This drink was originally served to messengers and postmen who travelled on horseback or skies in the cold weather of Scandinavia.

-As we enjoyed our glögi, we were also served delicious French red wine.
-One of the cool things I learned during my trip to Finland is that wine is not produced in the country.
+After enjoying our warm glögi, we were also served delicious French red wine.
+(Another thing I learned during my trip to Finland is that wine is not produced in the country.)
 Our appetizer was a hearty king crab bisque served with delicious Finnish rye bread.
 It was amazing!
 The main course was a filling, but oh-so-good Arctic char, which is similar to salmon and found in Arctic and subarctic waters.
-The fish was served with a side of warm veggies.
-For dessert, we enjoyed a warm molten chocolate cake with hot chocolate.
+This fish was served with a side of warm veggies.
+For dessert, we savored a warm molten chocolate cake with hot chocolate.
 (The Finnish LOVE their chocolate cake!)
 Having dinner at the Ice Restaurant was the perfect way to end our first day in Lapland.

-To continue our North Pole adventures, our exciting excursion for our second full day in Finland was sleigh riding with Rudolph and his reindeer friends.
-After breakfast, we traveled a half hour outside of the city to an area called Raanujärvi, where we were surrounded by beautiful Finnish nature.
+To continue our North Pole adventures, another exciting excursion for our second full day in Finland was sleigh riding with Rudolph and his reindeer friends.
+Located a half-hour outside of the city of Rovaniemi is an area called Raanujärvi, where we were taken into a Lappish wonderland.
 It was absolutely breathtaking!

-Before I begin to share my memories sleigh riding with the reindeer, we did our adventures through Lapland Safaris, who provided us with a special winter suit that we would wear over our winter clothes to keep us warm as well as snow boots so that our feet wouldn’t freeze since we would be outside for a long period of time.
+We did our adventures through Lapland Safaris, who provided us with a special winter suit that we wore over our winter clothes to keep us warm as well as snow boots so that our feet wouldn’t freeze during our long period in the woods.

 When we first arrived to the reindeer farm, there was a plastic reindeer.
 We were all given a rope to pretend like we were catching the reindeer like they used to do in the old days.
-It was a lot of fun and I was able to catch the plastic reindeer by the antlers, but it was sad to think that some people still do that to “real” reindeer.
+It was a lot of fun and I was able to catch the plastic reindeer by the antlers.

 Reindeer sleigh riding is a traditional way of traveling through snowy forests in Scandinavia.
 We were given a brief education about how to maneuver the sled the proper way so that the reindeer would be comfortable.
 We then hopped into the sled that had fleece blankets for us to keep warm as we traveled through the heart of the world’s best winter wonderland.

-My cousin Alexie and I were in the same sled, which was awesome because we both know how to have fun together.
-At first, Alexie was steering, but we were able to switch off when our arms got tired.
-Our reindeer was definitely the older one out of the bunch, since we lost everyone within a few minutes of our adventure.
-They were way ahead of us, but I didn’t mind because it gave me more time to take in all of Lapland’s beauty around me.
+Alexie and I shared the same sled and were able to switch when our arms got tired.
+Our reindeer was definitely the older one out of the bunch, so we lost everyone within a few minutes of our adventure.
+The rest of the crew were way ahead of us, but I didn’t mind because it gave me more time to take in all of Lapland’s beauty around me.